 Well, here is where I stand.

 I will preface all this by saying that this is, to me, a perfect burger.
 To you, it may not be.
-And you are free to believe so.
+And you are free to disagree.
 That’s why this is America (or Canada, or wherever it is you happen to be reading this).

 Second: Grind your own if at all possible.
 This is the secret to virtually every great burger joint’s meat.
 Grinding your own takes less than 10 minutes (unless you are feeding an army), and gives you ultimate control over texture and composition.
-And in the world of venison burgers, this is what I’ve come to like best: Venison meat from the shoulder, ribs, neck or hind leg, ground with bacon ends.
-If you’ve never tried this, do it.
-It’s amazing.
-What’s more, I vary my grind.
-(Exact proportions are in the recipe below.)
-Why?
-Because it makes the burger taste more interesting.
+And in the world of venison burgers, this is what I’ve come to like best: Venison meat from the shoulder, ribs, neck or hind leg, ground with pork fat.

-Third: Gently patties must you make, young padawan.
+Third: Gently patties must you make, young padawan!
 So Sayeth Yoda.
 These aren’t meatballs, folks.
 Think of a burger like a you would a crabcake, which is supposed to just barely hold together.
 It’s a fine line between perfect and too crumbly, but a dense, packed patty is depressing and somehow un-American.
 This is the real hit on those venison burgers recipes that have lots of fillers — they are stiff and hard, not gentle and lovely like all the wondrous burgers you’ve eaten in your life.

 Fourth: Salt only the outside of the burger, right before you cook or even when you flip the patty.
 This one matters.
 Salt denatures proteins, which is why sausage binds so well and, incidentally, has a very different texture from a good burger.
 Add salt to the meat mixture and you have a sausage patty, not a hamburger.
 And yes, people have done experiments proving this.
 (As for my bacon ends, which contain salt, I use them only when I grind and cook, not when I grind lots of burger in advance and freeze it.)